wp-plugins/eb-enquiryblogbuilder/readme.txt

 1. Upload the 'eb-enquiryblogbuilder' folder to the `/wp-content/plugins/` directory
 1. Activate the plugins through the 'Plugins' menu in WordPress
-1. If you intend to use the Suffusion theme, install it and uncomment the code in eb-blogbuilder and add the suffusion-child folder into /wp-content/themes
+1. If you intend to use the [Suffusion](http://wordpress.org/extend/themes/suffusion) theme, install it and uncomment the code in eb-blogbuilder and add the suffusion-child folder into /wp-content/themes
 1. Install the [New Blog Defaults](http://wordpress.org/extend/plugins/wpmu-new-blog-defaults/ "New Blog Defaults plugin") plugin to set the default theme and categories for every new blog.

 == Frequently Asked Questions ==

+= Where do I find the blog builder page? =

+Go to the username drop-down on the right-hand side and select *Site Admin*.
+Click on *Settings* and then *Enquiry Blog Builder*.

 = What if I want several groups? =